CrossCreed/MechaCar_Statistical_Analysis/README.md

 From the data above, we fail to reject the null hypothesis for the test on the entire lot.
 Separately speaking, for lots one and two we fail to reject the null hypothesis, only able to reject the null hypothesis for lot three.

+## Study Design: MechaCar vs Competition

+Overview:
+* Linear regression study to measure fuel efficiency on highways of cars from MechaCar vs the competition.

+Metrics:
+Dependent - Highway Fuel Efficiency
+Independent - AWD Feature
+Independent - Vehicle Weight
+Independent - Vehicle HP (Horsepower)
+Indepentent - MPG (Miles Per Gallon)

+Null Hypothesis - MechaCar has better highway fuel efficiency than the competitor based on the metrics in the study.
+Alternative Hypothesis - MechaCar does NOT have better highway fuel efficiency than the competitor based on the metrics in this study.

+You would use a multiple linear regression model to determine a possible answer because it compares multiple metrics, and could probably even compare the relationships between the metrics allowing for a deeper analysis.